Are you setting yourself up for a meltdown? Here are 7 changes you can make today to help prevent these triggers from sabotaging your patience.

 Sunday – a time when I should have been rejoicing in God, anticipating the joy of worshiping with my brothers and sisters in Christ, and looking forward to spending time with my extended family.

-Instead, I was watching hot oil dripping down my cupboards into a good sized pool that was slowing flowing over my recently cleaned laminate floor.
+Instead, I was watching hot oil dripping down my cupboards into a good sized pool that was slowly flowing over my recently cleaned laminate floor.

 I was tired.
 I was hungry.
 I had two egg casseroles to get baked for a church breakfast, a ham to get into the oven, bread dough to make, two girls who needed their hair done, three kids who couldn’t wait to have breakfast at church, guests coming over immediately after church, and now a huge, sticky mess to clean up because I had clumsily tipped a cup of hot oil over while trying to drain a pan of sausage fat.